FACTBOX-Airlines suspend flights due to coronavirus outbreak

 * British Airways - Jan.
 29-March 31. * Delta Airlines - Feb.
 2-April 30

 * Egyptair suspended flights on Feb.
 1, but on Feb.
-20 said it would resume some flights to and from China starting next week. * El Al Israel Airlines - Said on Feb.
-12 it would suspend its Hong Kong flights until March 20 and reduce its daily flights to Bangkok.
-It suspended flights to Beijing from Jan.
-30 to March 25 following a health ministry directive.
+20 said it would resume some flights to and from China starting next week. * El Al Israel Airlines - Extended its suspension of flights to Hong Kong and Beijing until May 2.

 * Iberia Airlines - The Spanish carrier extended its suspension of flights from Madrid to Shanghai, its only route, from Feb.
 29 until the end of April. * JejuAir Co Ltd - Korean airline to suspend all China routes starting March 1